Effece/Sokoban/README.md

 ## Files and maker program
 Among the files, there are the two main programs, the one containing the levels and a level maker.
 The level maker generates a grid on which you can add the elements as you want, then it generates a list that you can implement in the levels file.

+## Levels
+Many levels were found online and most if not all of them were published in a lot of different recreations so I don't have credits.
+A few 1-player levels and every multi-player level are my creations though.

+## Graphics
+Tkinter being known for its great image rendering, the textures aren't images but drawn polygons.
+Your computer may not enjoy your playthrough sometimes.